 1938-D Nickel Value

-The 1938-D Jefferson nickel is considered a semi-key date due to its mintage of just 5,376,000 pieces.
-This represents the fourth lowest mintage in the Jefferson nickel series.
-Despite limited production, high-grade examples are available, and even gem specimens can be found.
-This is one of the few pre-1965 dates where MS68 examples exist.
+The 1938-D Jefferson nickel is a semi-key date with a mintage of just 5,376,000 pieces ā the fourth lowest in the entire Jefferson nickel series and historically significant as the very first Jefferson nickel ever struck at the Denver Mint.
+Despite limited production, high-grade examples are surprisingly available; over 200 examples have been certified at MS-67 by PCGS alone, and this is one of the very few pre-1965 Jefferson nickels where MS-68 examples actually exist.

 1938-D Nickel Price/Grade Chart